parasol-aser/smallrace-open-source/README.md

 The LLVM IR output will be generated under the current workspace at ./build/bin, naming **t.ll**.

 # Research Paper

 For more information, please refer to research paper: "SmallRace: Static Race Detection for Dynamic Languages - A Case on Smalltalk" accepted by [ICSE'2023](https://conf.researchr.org/home/icse-2023).
+The test example in this code repository is adopted as test 3 in the paper.